 The information and opinions expressed in this publication were produced by Bank Julius Baer & Co.
 Ltd., Zurich, which is supervised by the Swiss Financial Market Supervisory Authority FINMA, as of the date of writing and are subject to change without notice.
 This publication is intended for information purposes only and does not constitute an offer, a recommendation or an invitation by, or on behalf of, Bank Julius Baer & Co.
-Ltd., Zurich, or of its subsidiaries or affiliated companies (Julius Baer) to make any investments.
+Ltd., Zurich, or of its subsidiaries or affiliated companies (Julius Baer) to make any investments, to buy or sell any securities, securities-based derivatives or other products, or to participate in any particular trading strategy in any jurisdiction.
 Opinions and comments of the authors reflect their current views, but not necessarily those of other Julius Baer entities or any other third party.
 Services and/or products mentioned in this publication may not be suitable for all recipients and may not be available in all countries.
 Clients of Julius Baer are kindly requested to get in touch with the local Julius Baer entity in order to be informed about the services and/or products available in such country.

 This publication has been prepared without taking account of the objectives, financial situation or needs of any particular investor.
 Before entering into any transaction, investors should consider the suitability of the transaction to individual circumstances and objectives.
 Any investment or trading or other decision should only be made by the client after a thorough reading of the relevant product term sheet, subscription agreement, information memorandum, prospectus or other offering document relating to the issue of the securities or other financial instruments.
 Nothing in this publication constitutes investment, legal, accounting or tax advice, or a representation that any investment or strategy is suitable or appropriate for individual circumstances, or otherwise constitutes a personal recommendation for any specific investor.
+Julius Baer recommends that investors inde-